10 Best MQTT Tools for Your IoT Project

 Mosquitto_pub is a command line utility that allows you to create MQTT clients and post messages to topics.

-Mosquitto_sub is an MQTT client that allows you to subscribe to topics, print, and filter received messages, and unsubscribe from topics.
+Mosquitto_sub is an MQTT client that allows you to subscribe to topics, print and filter received messages, and unsubscribe from topics.

-Mosquitto_pub and Mosquitto_sub Features
+Mosquitto_pub and Mosquitto_sub features

-• Ability to publish/subscribe in debugging mode.
+- Publish/subscribe in debugging mode.

-• Ability to subscribe to all topics at once.
+- Subscribe to all topics at once.

-• Connection to the broker using a username and password.
+- Connect to the broker using a username and password.

-• Ability to provide client id prefix.
+- Provide client id prefix.

-• Publish JSON data.
+- Publish JSON data.

-• Support using a certificate file.
+- Support using a certificate file.

-• Delete saved messages.
+- Delete saved messages.

 Mosquitto_pub and Mosquitto_sub Installation